-When you make a project using Arduino, it usually contains a lot of jumper connections on the breadboard.
-Also the project will not be a permanent one.
-If you want to make any other project using that Arduino, you will have to remove all the connections made on it.
-And to rebuild the same project back again, you need to start from level 0.
+When you make a project using Arduino, it usually contains a lot of jumper connections on the breadboard and the project will not be a permanent one.
+If you want to make any other project using that Arduino, you will have to remove all the connections made on it and to rebuild the same project, you need to start over again.

-Shrink Arduino projects to make them small in size, appealing and permanent.
-So in this post I will be showing how to shrink Arduino projects and make life easier!! :)
+Shrinking Arduino projects makes them smaller in size, appealing, and permanent.
+So in this post, I will be showing how to shrink Arduino projects and make life easier!

 - Atmega8 or 16